NyteshadeXT/PF2e-Vault/8) Adventures/Completed/5A - The Slaver's Stone (D181).md

 >
 > **Requirement:** You must be adjacent to the monolith.
 > **Check:** DC 24 [[skills#Athletics|Athletics]] check to topple the monolith
 > **Success:** The monolith falls and each creature in a close blast 3 away from the character makes a DC 25 reflex save.
 Those who fail suffer `dice: 4d8+8` damage, the monolith knocks the target prone, and the target has cover and cannot stand.
-The target can use the [[escape|Escape]] (DC 24) to end the “cannot stand” condition.
+The target can use the [[Escape]] (DC 24) to end the “cannot stand” condition.
 > **Failure:** Half damage, and the target moves to the nearest unoccupied square adjacent to the blast.

 ### Features of the Area